pyrossh/rust-embed/readme.md

 ## Rust Embed [![Build Status](https://travis-ci.org/pyros2097/rust-embed.svg?branch=master)](https://travis-ci.org/pyros2097/rust-embed) [![crates.io](http://meritbadge.herokuapp.com/rust-embed)](https://crates.io/crates/rust-embed)
 Rust Custom Derive Macro which loads files into the rust binary at compile time during release and loads the file from the fs during dev.

-You can use this to embed your css, js and images into a single executable.
+You can use this to embed your css, js and images into a single executable which can be deployed to your servers.
+Also it makes it easy to build a very small docker image for you to deploy.

-This is similar to [go-embed](https://github.com/pyros2097/go-embed).

-This is similar to [pony-embed](https://github.com/pyros2097/pony-embed).

 ## Installation